How To Apply Thermal Paste To A CPU

 For those coming from an already assembled PC, we think it is a sensible idea to explain how to clean the thermal paste off the cooler or the CPU (if you plan on reusing them).

-Cleaning off the paste is easy.
+Cleaning off the paste is uncomplicated.
 You just need to have some isopropyl rubbing alcohol available.
 For the best results, we recommend going for 90%+ alcohol, but you could do the job even with lower than that.

 First, grab a piece of dry toilet paper and wipe off most of the excess thermal paste.
-This step is going to make the cleaning process so much easier.
+This step is going to make the cleaning process so much simpler.
 With that done, grab a microfiber cloth and dip it in alcohol.

 Once your cloth of choice is saturated in alcohol, slowly start wiping the CPU’s IHS or the cooler’s coldplate.
 You may have to do several dips in alcohol to get rid of all the thermal paste residue.